German two-year yields hit new low as March ECB cut priced in

 FED PRESSURE

-Across the Atlantic, U.S. Federal Reserve officials meet on Tuesday and Wednesday for the first time since raising interest rates in December, its first increase in nearly a decade.
+Across the Atlantic, U.S. Federal Reserve officials meet on Tuesday and Wednesday for the first time since raising interest rates in December in its first such move in nearly a decade.

-No further action is expected, but investors will be looking to see how recent events in oil markets and in China have influenced the central bank's outlook.
+While no further action is expected, investors will be looking to see how recent events in oil markets and in China have influenced the central bank's outlook.

 "The Fed faces a difficult balancing act in acknowledging investors' concerns over global growth without validating those fears by implying that December's lift-off was a policy mistake," said BlueBay Asset Management's head of credit strategy David Riley.

-Five-year, five-year breakeven forwards in the United States trade around 1.90 percent, some of the lowest levels since at least 2013, having fallen 30 basis points this year alone.
-(Editing by Larry King)
+Five-year, five-year breakeven forwards in the United States trade around 1.90 percent, at some of the lowest levels since at least 2013, having fallen 30 basis points this year alone.
+(Editing by Jeremy Gaunt, Greg Mahlich)

 * Bank benefiting from Irish economy, exposed to Brexit (Adds details)